-Written by an international range of contributors the chapters address the intersection of public life and the built environment around the themes of authority and planning, the welfare state, place and identity and autonomy.
-The book covers a diverse range of material from Foucault’s evolving thoughts on space to land-scraping leisure centres in Post-War Belgium.
+Written by an international range of contributors, the chapters address the intersection of public life and the built environment around the themes of authority and planning, the welfare state, place and identity and autonomy.
+The book covers a diverse range of material from Foucault’s evolving thoughts on space to land-scraping leisure centres in inter-war Belgium.
 It unpacks concepts such as ‘community’ and ‘collectivity’ alongside themes of self-organisation and authorship.

 Architecture and Collective Life reflects on urban and architectural practice and historical, political and social change.
 As such this book will be of great interest to students and academics in architecture and urbanism as well as practicing architects.

 Part I: Contradictions in a common world

 2. A tale of two villages: Jane Jacobs, Marshall McLuhan and their visions of collective life